DragonsOfDenver/vice-roll/README.md

 <br />

-<h1 align="center">Hi 👋, We are Vice Roll Casino</h1>
+<h1 align="center">Hi 👋, We are the Vice Roll Team</h1>
-<h3 align="center">A Lossless Casino built at ETH DENVER 2024 - Turn Your Vices 👿 Into Virtues 😇 In A Casino For Public Good! 🎲 🎲</h3>
+<h3 align="center">We made a Lossless Casino built at ETH DENVER 2024 - Turn Your Vices 👿 Into Virtues 😇 In A Casino For Public Good! 🎲 🎲</h3>

-- 🔭 We researched some casual games **Like Slot Machines**
+- 🔭 We researched casual games - Like Slot Machines!!

+- 🌱 We tested our fist fork game with Javascript, online at https://viceroll.casino/

-- 🌱 We made a first fork of a game **Javascript, online at https://viceroll.casino/**
+- 🌱 We made a DAO to receive gaming funds used for public good, online at https://snapshot.org/#/viceroll.eth/about

+- 🌱 We made a player's reward token that can be used for voting and rebasing

+- 🌱 We made our gaming contract to resolve player events and token rewards on-chain, online at https://viceroll.casino/

+- 🌱 Next steps for us: Expand our players reward infrastructure (more contrats, more games, more vices => virtures)

 - ⚡ Fun fact **3 of us are brand new to eth denver**